 In the 1980s some OECD countries dropped their tax progressivity through tax reforms.
-When Japan implemented the 1987 and 1989 fundamental tax reforms the income tax rates-in particular of those in the top income bracket-were also reduced and tax deductions were increased.
-This was aimed at lessening the income tax burdens for those in the middle income bracket.
-A number of studies associated with redistributive effects of income tax reforms in the OECD countries have been accumulated in recent years (e.g., Bishop et al., 1997; Lambert & Thoresen, 2009; Thoresen, 2004; Thoresen et al., 2011).
-However, despite the income tax reforms implemented in Japan, few researchers have addressed the equalizing effects of tax reforms.
+When Japan implemented the 1987 and 1989 fundamental tax reforms, the income tax rates-in particular of those in the top income-declined and tax deductions increased.
+This was aimed at lessening the income tax burdens for the middle income earners.
+A number of studies associated with redistributive effects of income tax reforms in the OECD countries have been accumulated in recent years (e.g., Bishop et al., 1997; Lambert and Thoresen, 2009; Thoresen, 2004; Thoresen et al., 2011).
+However, despite the existence of major income tax reforms, few researchers have addressed the equalizing effects of the Japanese tax reforms.
 Moreover, the focus has rarely been placed on the redistributive effects of income tax rates and tax base.

-In this study we therefore aimed to reveal the progressivity effects of the Japanese tax reforms in terms of income tax rates and tax base, using microlevel data from Japanese households.
-The data employed here comprise household and member earnings data collected every 5 years between 1984 and 2009 by the NSFIE.
-Redistributive effects for taxable income and posttax income were measured by popular inequality measures used in the literature: tax progressivity, the RS index, and two types of BD indices.
-To control for exogenous factors to influence inequality measurement other than tax policies, we applied 1984-2009 income tax laws to a base year's fixed income, according to the fixed income approach.
-For robustness checks, the transplant-and-compare procedure was also used, where incomes are transplanted from another year income to get rid of any noisy elements.
-We evaluated the progressivity of income taxation in light of equalizing effects of tax rates and base, by comparing the sizes of total redistributive effects, tax rate effects, and tax base effects over this period.
+In this study we therefore attempted to reveal the progressivity effects of the Japanese tax reforms in terms of income tax rates and tax base, using microdata from Japanese households.
+The data employed here comprise household members' earnings data collected by the NSFIE every 5 years between 1984 and 2009.
+Tax rate effects and base effects were measured by inequality measures used in the literature: the Reynolds-Smolensky (RS) index, and two types of the Blackorby-Donaldson (BD) indices.
+To control for exogenous factors to influence inequality measurement, we applied 1984-2009 income tax laws to a base year's fixed income, according to the fixed income approach.
+For robustness checks, the transplant-and-compare (T-C) procedure, developed by Dardanoni and Lambert (2002), was also used, where incomes are transplanted from another year income to get rid of any noisy elements.
+We examined the progressivity of income taxation, by comparing the sizes of overall redistributive effects, rate effects, and base effects in 1984-2009.

-We obtained the following three results: First, the total redistributive effects of the Japanese tax schedule declined between 1984 and 2009.
-During this period, the redistributive effects of tax rates increased despite tax rates being lowered for each income bracket, and in the same period, these effects of tax deductions and exemptions decreased along with larger tax deductions.
-Second, income tax reforms with reduction in tax rates and increase in tax base give rise to greater redistributive effects of income tax rates and lower redistributive effects of tax base.
-This is a surprising result in that a reduction in tax rates is generally expected to give rise to a less progressive tax schedule.

-This result for rate effects draw from the logic that a shrinking of tax bases brought about more unequal taxable income distribution, with the redistributive effects of tax rates being more progressive.
-Moreover, it is confirmed that actual marginal tax rates for high income earners were not so high, even if the top tax rates are extremely high, compared with the statute tax rates because of a thin distribution of high income.
-Third, progressivity measures show identical trends over the period under approaches concerned with pretax income definition.
-Therefore, the analyses we used in this article seem to be consistent and reliable.
+We obtained the following three results.
+First, the total redistributive effects of the Japanese income tax schedule declined between 1984 and 2009.
+During this period, the redistributive effects of tax rates increased, and those of tax deductions and exemptions decreased.
+Second, the income tax reforms with reductions in tax rates and in tax base gave rise to greater redistributive effects of tax rates and smaller redistributive effects of tax base.
+This is a surprising result in that lower tax rates are generally associated with a less progressive tax schedule.
+This result for rate effects draw from the fact that a shrinking of tax bases brought about more unequal taxable income distribution, with the redistributive effects of tax rates being more progressive.
+Moreover, it is found that actual tax rates for high income earners were not so high, even if the top tax rates are extremely high, because of a thin distribution of high income.
+Third, progressivity measures showed identical trends over the period under any approach concerned with pretax income definition.
+Therefore, the analyses of this article seem to be consistent and reliable.

-One caveat is that this work covers only the income redistribution arising from changes in the income taxation without taking into account the impacts of changes in local personal income taxes and social security expenses.
-In addition, income as defined here does not contain imputed income from housing and interests and dividends owing to difficulty in calculating their accrete values.
-Including these elements, which seem to be associated with the trends in tax progressivity, would provide further contributions to the existing literature.
-References
+One caveat is that this work covers only the income redistribution arising from changes in income taxation, without taking into account changes in local personal income taxes and social security expenses.
+In addition, income as defined here does not contain imputed income from housing and interests and dividends owing to difficulty in calculating their accurate values.
+Because they seem to be associated with the trends in tax progressivity, including these elements in this analysis would provide further contribution to the existing literature.